guycalledavinash/aws/Security/README.md

 ![VPC Settings](https://github.com/guycalledavinash/aws/assets/90386560/3677d1c8-3c2a-4903-8a85-14a50eedee90)

-5. To showcase the VPC let's run a python application and run it in port 8000 - [python code]([absolute_url_to_your_file](https://github.com/guycalledavinash/aws/blob/main/Security/vpc-nacl-sg)https://github.com/guycalledavinash/aws/blob/main/Security/vpc-nacl-sg)
+5. To showcase the VPC let's run a python application and run it in port 8000.
+[Check this out](https://github.com/guycalledavinash/aws/blob/main/Security/vpc-nacl-sg)